Chandini149/Blood-Cell-Classification/README.md

 - Stacy Miner
 - Betis Baheri
 - Safa Shubbar

-We gratefully acknowledge the support and resources provided by the Hospital Clinic of Barcelona and contributing institutions.

 Deep learning not only enhances diagnostic precision but also accelerates the process, enabling timely interventions that can save lives and redefine medical imaging practices.